paultanger/Fraud_Detection/pair.md

 ### Extra

 * Make your dashboard interactive.
-Allow a dashboad user to clear or flag fraud events.
+Allow a dashboard user to clear or flag fraud events.
 Come up with other features that might be useful.

 * Create a D3 visualization for your web based frontend.
 You might want to visualize any number of metrics/data.
 Use your creativity to create something that makes sense for a end user in terms of what data you present.